Karl-Adrian/Project-GameCon/README.md

 ## Support and contact details

-In case of any issue, contact the scrum master on twitter @karlpancakes
+In case of any issue, contact the scrum master on twitter @karl_mutunga

 ### License